sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 A concept in which the hardware of a single machine is abstracted into several different execution environments.
 Thus creating the illusion that each separate execution envionments is running on it's own private computer.

+## W

+### WIP

+Work In Progress.
+The amount of tasks a person or team are currently working on.
+These are all tasks that have started and are not yet complete.
+The WIP can be seen as "Intellectual inventory", meaning you pay a cost to keep it around.
+Some productivity techniques advise to keep the amount of work in progress as low as possible (_e.g._ Kanban, Lean).